 So, how much do lawyers make, and is every law career equally lucrative?

 It’s important to note that most prospective lawyers begin assessing their career goals even before applying to law school.
-They already have a pretty good idea about the type of law they want to practice and the legal jobs they’re most interested in.
-And a lot of them end up asking the same question: how much do criminal lawyers make?
+They already have a pretty good idea about the field of law they want to practice and the legal matters they’re most interested in.

-The following article will answer these questions and more.
-We’ll start with the basics and then delve into different factors that affect salaries for jobs in law.
+The following article will start with the basics and then delve into different factors that affect salaries for jobs in law.
 This information will enable you to make a more informed decision on whether this career is the best fit for you, as well as which field to pursue.

 How Much Do Lawyers Make a Year?

 Being a lawyer comes with a few perks, and one of those is the monetary compensation for your work.

 According to the US Bureau of Labor Statistics, the average lawyer salary is just over $126,000 per year.
 That translates into a median pay of exactly $61.03 per hour.
 That’s not bad for an industry that has more than 800,000 jobs and is projected to grow by 9% by the end of the decade.